xpack/web-jekyll/_posts/releases/ricv-none-embed-gcc/2019-07-31-riscv-none-embed-gcc-v8-2-0-3-1-released.md

 ## Improvements

-All architectures, ABIs and libraries supported by the `riscv64-unknown-elf` toolchain are also supported, with the following improvements:

-* the mandatory reference to `libgloss` in the linker configuration was removed
+Compared to the original SiFive version, the **same architecture and API** options are supported, and there are minimal functional changes

+- `libgloss` was removed from the list of libraries always linked to the application, since it issues `ECALL` instructions that fail in bare metal environments
-* the `march=rv32imaf/mabi=ilp32f` library was added to the list of multilibs
+- `march=rv32imaf/mabi=ilp32f` was added to the list of multilibs
-* the standard documentation, in PDF and HTML, is included
+- the standard documentation, in PDF and HTML, is included

+## newlib-nano

+Support for **newlib-nano** is available using the `--specs=nano.specs` option.
+For better results, this option must be added to both compile and link time.

+## nosys.specs

+If no syscalls are needed, `--specs=nosys.specs` can be used at link time to provide empty implementations for the POSIX system calls.

+## Compile options

+The libraries are compiled with `-O2 -mcmodel=medany`.
+The nano version is compiled with `-Os -mcmodel=medany`.

+> Important: It is mandatory for the applications to be compiled with `-mcmodel=medany`, otherwise the link will fail.

 ## Known problems

 - none

+## Documentation

+The original PDF documentation is available in the `share/doc` folder.

 ## Supported platforms